Haemp/simply.js/README.md

 # TODO
+[ ] - Change browserify to webpack to get watch support.
 [ ] - solve non runtime compilation
 - Has to be conformnt with modern workflows
   - Probably a webpack loader.

 [ ] - When you render a non existing object it will cause an error.
 This is annoying an should
       simply fail silently